apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/configuration/configuration.md

 ### Configure parameters with edit-config command

-For your convenience, KubeBlocks offers a tool `edit-config` to help you to configure parameter in a visulized way.
+For your convenience, KubeBlocks offers a tool `edit-config` to help you to configure parameter in a visualized way.

 For Linux and macOS, you can edit configuration files by vi.
 For Windows, you can edit files on notepad.